 - For more see my lists

-So, there are jobs in sustainable food and farming.
-Interestingly, one of the options suggested in the blog post “Can’t find a job?
-Six alternatives” is working on a farm.
-Some of our students in fact, do want to farm, but many are also interested in education, public policy, advocacy and community development related to food and farming.
+There are jobs in sustainable food and farming.
+Interestingly, one of the options for college grads that was suggested in the blog post “Can’t find a job?
+Six alternatives” published a few years ago is working on a farm.
+Some of our students in fact, do want to farm, but many are also interested in marketing food, education, public policy, advocacy and community development related to food and farming.

 But a “job” may not be the best choice for everyone!
 In fact, many of the jobs we will be doing in ten years may not even exist today.
 The world is changing fast.
 “What job will I get after college?” is a self-limiting question.
 A more important question (that I addressed in an article about “Jobs of the Future“) is “….how are we going to live?”
 And especially, how are we going to live in a world in which the industrial food system is collapsing?
 Students in our program learn to see crisis as an opportunity for creating their own good work.